 A very special inhabitant of Madagascar is the Votsotsa.
 It looks like a mixture of a rabbit, a kangaroo, and a rat.
-Big ears, cute black button eyes, a partly jumping locomotion and a hardly hairy, narrow tail.
+Big ears, cute black button eyes, a partly jumping locomotion, and a hardly hairy, narrow tail.
 In fact, the Votsotsa belongs to the Madagascar rats, a separate genus that only lives in Madagascar.
-It is the largest rodent on the island in the Indian Ocean with good one-kilo body weight and 30 to 35 cm body length.
+It is the largest rodent on the island in the Indian Ocean with a good one-kilo body weight and 30 to 35 cm body length.

 Each burrow is inhabited by only one pair.
 A pair of Votsotsas that have found each other will stay together for a lifetime.
 Only when one of the two partners dies, the surviving Votsotsa looks for a new mate.
 The territory of a couple is about 3500 m².
 Towards the end of the dry season, mating takes place.
 After about three months – during the rainy season, usually between December and March – the young animals are born.
 The Votsotsa female gives birth to only one, rarely two young.
 The young Votsotsas are nestlings, they are born naked and blind.

 The young remain in the burrow of the Votsotsa couple until they are a good month old.
 During this time they develop their senses and their fur grows.
 Soon they look like little pictures of their parents.
 During rearing the father defends his cubs vehemently against intruders.
 He lures predators away from the home den and attacks animals that come too close to the den.
 Only in years with particularly lush and long rainy seasons, which are very rare in western Madagascar, the Votsotsas can mate a second time and raise a second litter.